jgeller112/clustering_project/README.md

 Data
 ----

-8Eighty-four participants (1 participant was not used due some weird coding) took part in the free speech classification task.
+Eighty-four participants (1 participant was not used due some weird coding) took part in the free speech classification task.
 The speech samples were selected from The Speech Accent Archive.
 The talkers included three American English regional dialects, three international